lcalisto/workshop-postgis-raster/README.md

 ----------

-## Create rasters from other rasters
+## Create rasters from existing rasters & interact with vectors

 In the first example we'll see how to extract tiles that overlap a geometry.
 Optionally you can create a table with the result of the query, lets save this result in the *schema_name* schema so you can see the result in QGIS.